University College-to-Bristol Pathway Program

 Other students may alternatively consider a gap semester or year.
 While this may be the right choice for certain individuals, the UC program allows you the flexibility to pursue many of the opportunities you may desire during gap time.
 With options for online (synchronous or asynchronous) and hybrid courses, as well as flexibility in the number of credits taken per semester, students can engage in work or internship experience, volunteer work, community activism, entrepreneurial activities, and other pursuits.

-If you have any questions about this opportunity, please contact the Office of Undergraduate Admission at email@example.com or 401-254-3500.
+If you have any questions about this opportunity, please contact the Maria-Cristina Gavilan, Associate Director of Admission, Diversity & Access at email@example.com or 401-254-3711.